cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

 is unclear, you can check back with the [previous exercise](/exercises/c-asm-basics), ask your teaching assistant, or post in the Toledo forums!

-Let's start off by practicing everything you've learned about RISC-V in the previous session.
+Let's start off by practicing everything you've learned about RISC-V assembly in the previous session.

 ### Exercise 1